muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T112)
+- Change: Joystick module: eliminated redundant assertions, consolidated device ID conversions.
+- New: Map to VJoy: set axis mode gains a "last value" mode.
+This will cause GEX to wiggle that axis output to force the target application to re-read the data.
+Some games can reset inputs internally and ignore the prior data sent, this is to quickly reset that to synchronize the output without physically moving the axis, which is the other way of forcing a re-read by the target environment.
+The delay between wiggle is 250ms to allow sufficient time.
+- New: Map to VJoy: in stepped axis mode and the axis input is set to sync, if the axis is set via another means, it will also synchronize the step index to the nearest current value.
+This allows one mapping to "set" the axis to a value, and another mapping using stepped mode to be synchronized.
+- Fix: Hardened button, hat and axis get/set code in case the device can no longer be located at profile runtime (this can happen if another process "grabs" the device or if the device somehow disconnects and stops responding to DINPUT).
+- Fix: Sound module: ensure mixer default state is initialized in all situations.

 ### (m76T111)
 - New: New playback sound engine.
 This engine allows multiple concurrent, non blocking, sound streams.
 Translated, it means that multiple sounds can play at once, and playback does not block profile execution.